andreracz/confluent-cloud-operator/README.md

 > The above makefile target will invoke the controller-gen utility to update the api/v1alpha1/zz_generated.deepcopy.go file to ensure our API’s Go type definitions implement the runtime.Object interface that all Kind types must implement.

-2. The next command is to build the manifests of the operator, its command is important because if do some update in the type, problably you change the CRD.
+2. The next command is to build the manifests of the operator, this command is important because if update anything in the type, probably you need to change the CRD.
 Then to reflect the updates run the instruction.

 ``` bash
 $ make manifests

 ```

-3. let's go to enter in another category of commands, in my machine I run the PODMAN containers, then I use the command PODMAN to build images, if you use Docker only needs to replace PODMAN to DOCKER.
+3. Now, let's enter another category of commands, in my machine I run PODMAN containers, then I use the command PODMAN to build images, if you use Docker you only need to replace PODMAN with DOCKER.

 ``` bash
 $ podman build -t controller --build-arg CCLOUD_EMAIL=put-the-email --build-arg CCLOUD_PASSWORD=put-the-password .

 ```
-> Attention we have to args to build the image, _put-the-email_ and _put-the-password_ this two arguments is your login on the cloud cnfluent.
+> Attention we have to args to build the image, _put-the-email_ and _put-the-password_ this two arguments is your login on the confluent cloud.

-4. Now we have a locally image, then is necessary to tag the image for your registry, in my case is dockerhub.io
+4. Now we have a local image, then is necessary to tag the image for your registry, in my case is dockerhub.io

 ``` bash
 $ podman tag localhost/controller:latest docker.io/lhsribas/controller:latest

 ```
-5. before to push the image to remote registry repo, is necessary to perfom the login on the registry
+5. before you push the image to remote registry repo, is necessary to perfom the login on the registry

 ``` bash
 $ docker login put-your-registry